ABOUT THE INDIANAPOLIS MOTOR SPEEDWAY MUSEUM

 At the Indianapolis Motor Speedway Museum, our mission is to celebrate and preserve the history behind the Indianapolis Motor Speedway and the Indianapolis 500.

 The Indianapolis Motor Speedway Museum officially opened in 1956 on a non-profit basis, eventually operating under the Indianapolis Motor Speedway Foundation.
+In 1976, the Museum opened in its current location inside the Indianapolis Motor Speedway between Turns 1 and 2.
 But the Museum’s origins can be traced back to 1945, when Anton Hulman Jr. purchased the Indianapolis Motor Speedway after World War II.

 Hulman worked with the Museum’s first curator Karl Kizer and three-time Indy 500 winner Wilbur Shaw to save our beloved Speedway and revive the Indianapolis 500.
 After Shaw’s death in 1954, Hulman formally opened the Museum, establishing a place to showcase historic racing vehicles and memorabilia.